evnik/XcodeRN/Xcode12Beta3.md

 ### Sanitizers

-#### Known Issues
+#### Resolved in Xcode 12 beta 3

-*   Thread Sanitizer is not supported on Simulator for watchOS and fails with an error that a runtime library is missing.
+*   Xcode now supports Thread Sanitizer when debugging on simulated watchOS devices.
 (64421085)

 ### Signing and Distribution

+#### Resolved in Xcode 12 beta 3

+*   Automatic signing can now enable the Sign in with Apple capability for App Clip targets.
+(64452719)

+*   App Clips can now use the [NetworkExtension](https://developer.apple.com/documentation/networkextension) framework and [`Hotspot Configuration Entitlement`](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_developer_networking_hotspotconfiguration) to configure Wi-Fi networks.
+(64966949)

 #### Known Issues

 *   A Mac Catalyst app signed to run locally on macOS may fail to run with the Mac (Rosetta) run destination.
 (64421496)

-*   Automatic signing fails to enable the Sign in with Apple capability for App Clip targets.
-(64452719)

-    **Workaround**: Sign in to [your developer account](https://developer.apple.com/account) and enable “Sign in with Apple” manually on your App Clip’s app identifier.
-Then return to Xcode and click the Try Again button in the Signing & Capabilities pane.
+*   App Clips can no longer access Wallet passes.
+If you’ve already added the Wallet capability to an App Clip target, you may not be able to build or submit your app to App Store Connect.
+Remove the Wallet capability in the target editor’s Signing & Capabilities pane and disable or delete any code that makes use of this removed feature.
+(65244156)

 ### Simulator

-#### Known Issues

-*   Under heavy load, requests to launch an app in a simulated device may be delayed by 10 to 20 seconds, even as Xcode or the OS in the simulated device stay responsive.
+#### Resolved in Xcode 12 beta 3

+*   Improved app launch times in simulated devices under heavy load.
 (63348920)

-*   When Simulator is open in a full-screen split and you start another simulated device, the new device window attempts to start in full-screen and the transition animation is incorrect.
+*   When Simulator is open in a full-screen split with Xcode and you start another simulated device, the new device window no longer attempts to start in full-screen.
 (64005856)

-    **Workaround**: Exit full-screen mode.

-*   Launching apps in Simulator may result in a “Timed out waiting for Simulator.app to become ready” if Simulator is already running.
+*   Fixed a bug where Launching apps in Simulator while Simulator is already running sometimes failed with an error of “Timed out waiting for Simulator.app to become ready”.
 (64508635)

-    **Workaround**: Click on Simulator’s app icon in the Dock while Xcode is reporting “Waiting for <iOS Simulator Device> to start”.

-*   If you start pointer capture mode with an upper-left hot corner enabled, Simulator will trigger the hot corner action.
+*   Simulator no longer triggers the hot corner action if you start pointer capture mode with an upper-left hot corner enabled.
 (64805156) (FB7797684)

-    **Workaround**: Disable the upper-left hot corner.
+#### Known Issues

 *   When simulating a push notification in Simulator with the `content-available` key set, the system calls [`application(_:performFetchWithCompletionHandler:)`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623125-application) instead of [`application(_:didReceiveRemoteNotification:fetchCompletionHandler:)`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623013-application).
-(60426170) (FB7625283)
+(60426170, 60974170) (FB7625283)

 *   `simctl` status bar overrides don’t work properly on simulated devices running iOS or iPadOS 13.6 or earlier.
 (63958080)